Plants we regret losing

 Correa reflexa forms and cultivars

-We have not had much luck with Correa reflexa forms and cultivars.
+We have not had much luck with Correa reflexa forms and cultivars in our garden.
 The litany of failures is long, Correa reflexa var. reflexa ‘Cream Form’, Correa reflexa ‘Kangaroo Island Form’, Correa reflexa ‘Skye Bells’, Correa reflexa ‘Flared Bell’, Correa reflexa x decumbens, Correa reflexa var. reflexa ‘Brisbane Ranges’, Correa reflexa var. reflexa ‘Wilson’s Promontory form’, and particularly Correa reflexa var. speciosa ‘Fat Fred’.
 I really wanted to grow ‘Fat Fred’ and tried 11 times to get this plant established in our garden, but without success.
 This plant is very ornamental with dark green foliage and many showy tubular red and green flowers with upturned petals.
 Most died in the heat, some in the rain and one was chewed to death by a possum.

 Corymbia maculata variegata ‘Ribbons of Hope’